1,000 ultra-Orthodox Jewish men to receive IDF draft notices on Sunday

 Out of the 300 new ultra-Orthodox recruits, half are aged 18-20, 40% are 21-23 and just 10% are 24 years and older.
 The IDF has sought to accommodate the Haredi demographic and make the draft more attractive by offering the recruits the possibility of fulfilling their military service in technical and logistical capacities at a Hardened Aircraft Shelter located on an Air Force base, where only men will serve.

 Alternatively, Haredim have been offered the "Yoav Track" in the Logistics Command, which includes a variety of technical and logistical roles throughout the entire IDF.
-There is also a new unit for Haredim to sere at the camp Ofer Prison, where, beginning Dec.
+There is also a new unit for Haredim to serve at the camp Ofer Prison, where, beginning Dec.
 26, ultra-Orthodox men will be able to join a new Haredi-only fighting brigade.

 Furthermore, the IDF has recruited a new ultra-Orthodox lieutenant colonel to focus specifically on the Haredi population in the IDF, ensuring their particular religious needs are met.